 However, since most mobile data plans have a limited data usage each month, you wouldn’t want to waste too much of your data usage on Windows 10 background services that are not needed while tethering.
 In Windows 10, you can also set a data limit to limit the data your Windows 10 can use in a set period of time so you wouldn’t use beyond that limit accidentally.

-This short tutorial will show you how to limit data in Windows 10 and how to restrict background data to help reduce data usage in Windows 10.
+This short tutorial will show you how to limit data or restrict background data to help reduce data usage in Windows 11 or 10.

-How to Limit Data Usage In Windows 10
+How to Limit Data Usage In Windows 11/10 While Tethering

 - Using the Windows 10 search bar, search for Settings and open it.